 The macro is written as %%CACHEBUSTER%% and will give the same random number to all events in that creative so that events can be tied to the same request/response.

 The preview mode macro &&PREVIEW_MODE%% will give a result of true if the creative is being shown in the preview mode of GAM, and false if not.
 Using this in the creative code stops the counting of preview impressions and artificially inflating the impression totals.

 These macros expand to the description URL (typically identical to referrer URL).

 Use %%DESCRIPTION_URL_ESC%% (single-escaped) when the macro is inside a URL and %%DESCRIPTION_URL_UNESC%% (unescaped) elsewhere.

-Using these macros in your daily ad optimization work will make life a lot easier.
 If you don’t understand nor want to spend time learning macros, why not let our ad ops specialists handle it all for you?
 We help hundreds of publishers to optimize their ad inventory for maximum ad revenue.
 Let us do the same for you.
-Sign up for a Profesional account at MonetizeMore today!
+Sign up for a Professional account at MonetizeMore today!

 With over seven years at the forefront of programmatic advertising, Aleesha is a renowned Ad-Tech expert, blending innovative strategies with cutting-edge technology.
 Her insights have reshaped programmatic advertising, leading to groundbreaking campaigns and 10X ROI increases for publishers and global brands.
 She believes in setting new standards in dynamic ad targeting and optimization.

 Ad Requests Monthly